 Of course, of all these 165 canals, one has to be the longest.
-This honor goes to the Singelgracht, which is the longest canal in Amsterdam with a total length of 6.3 kilometers (2.2 miles).
+This honor goes to the Singelgracht, which is the longest canal in Amsterdam, with a total length of 6.3 kilometers (2.2 miles).

-Singelgracht, the longest canal of Amsterdam:
+Singelgracht, the longest canal in Amsterdam:

 The average depth of the Amsterdam canals is 2.6 meters (8.5 ft.).

 It’s difficult to give a precise answer to this question since there are several factors that influence the water level in the Amsterdam canals.

 For instance, the water level can be higher after periods of heavy rainfall due to the canals partly serving as drainage in the city, which leads to the canals being less deep during dry periods.